 Why should you buy this: Excellent image quality for the size, and now at a good price.

 Who’s it for: Casual shooters, pros on the go, and anyone looking for a step-up from a phone.

 Why we picked the Sony Cyber-Shot RX100:

-Released all the way back in 2012, the still-available RX100 singlehandedly started the one-inch-type sensor revolution.
+Released all the way back in 2012, the still-available RX100 singlehandedly started the 1-inch-type sensor revolution.
 Okay, maybe it wasn’t exactly a revolution, but the then-new format has gone on to be featured in many compact cameras from other manufacturers.
-The very same sensor is even found in the DxO One camera add-on for iPhones and was the sensor built into Panasonic’s high-end (and somewhat experimental) CM1 smartphone.
-Perhaps the best part, from the consumer perspective, is that even the latest, fifth-generation RX100 still uses a very similar sensor, so the five-year-old RX100 is hardly built on outmoded technology.
-Once you hit max level, you can no longer level up.
+The very same sensor even found its way into a smartphone at one point, the somewhat experimental Panasonic CM1.

 Why should you buy this: Five-axis image stabilization, 4K video, built-in viewfinder